 The installation process is essentially the same as for the stock Slackware.
 The only notable difference is that a single kernel package will supply both images (huge and generic) as well as the modules.

 Just as the latest iterations of the stock Slackware, the link /boot/vmlinuz points at the huge kernel by default, while the link /boot/vmlinuz-generic points at the generic kernel.
-You can follow the official instructions for building the initrd image and configuring lilo without changing a word.

 Note also that you can switch to a generic kernel as early as during the installation phase, right after you quit the setup program, but before you reboot.
 You just have to settle for editing files with vi and prepending